ibm-cloud-docs/containers/cs_istio.md

 <br />

-## Exposing Istio-managed apps by using an IBM-provided host name
+## Exposing Istio-managed apps by using an IBM-provided subdomain
 {: #istio_expose}

 Publicly expose your Istio-managed apps by creating a DNS entry for the `istio-ingressgateway` load balancer and configuring the load balancer to forward traffic to your app.
 {: shortdesc}

-In the following steps, you set up a host name through which your users can access your app by creating the following resources:
+In the following steps, you set up a subdomain through which your users can access your app by creating the following resources:
 * A gateway that is called `my-gateway`.
 This gateway acts as the public entry point to your apps and uses the existing `istio-ingressgateway` load balancer service to expose your app.
 The gateway can optionally be configured for TLS termination.
 * A virtual service that is called `my-virtual-service`. `my-gateway` uses the rules that you define in `my-virtual-service` to route traffic to your app.
-* A host name for the `istio-ingressgateway` load balancer.
-All user requests to the host name are forwarded to your app according to your `my-virtual-service` routing rules.
+* A subdomain for the `istio-ingressgateway` load balancer.
+All user requests to the subdomain are forwarded to your app according to your `my-virtual-service` routing rules.

 ### Exposing Istio-managed apps without TLS termination
 {: #no-tls}